-Write down any symptoms you're experiencing, including those that may seem unrelated to the reason for which you scheduled the appointment.
+- Write down any symptoms you're experiencing, including any that may not seem related to the reason for which you scheduled the appointment.

-Preparing a list of questions can help you make the most of your time with your doctor.
-For primary biliary cholangitis, some basic questions to ask your doctor include:
+Your time with your healthcare team is limited, so preparing a list of questions can help you make the most of your time together.
+List your questions from most important to least important in case time runs out.
+For primary biliary cholangitis, some basic questions to ask include:

 What to expect from your doctor

-Your doctor is likely to ask you a number of questions.
-Being ready to answer them may give you more time to discuss a concern in greater detail.
-Your doctor may ask:
+You are likely to be asked a number of questions.
+Being ready to answer them may give you more time to further discuss a concern.
+You may be asked: